'No bucks, no Buck Rogers' as the astronauts say in Tom Wolfe's The Right Stuff.

 It is impossible to know everything.
 This is why hiring an agency makes good business sense; you’re explicitly purchasing the services of experts.

 An agency will be an expert in their field (e.g. marketing, sales, PR).
 They will have more collective knowledge than any one owner/manager, and have access to in-house expertise on the finer details.
 A marketing agency like Articulate, for example, doesn’t just have ‘expert marketers.’
-We have people who know a lot about graphic design, SEO and website development, too.
+We have experts in the different disciplines of marketing: graphic design, SEO and website development, social media, copywriting etc.

 Not only that, but marketing agencies like ours specialise.
 That means not only do we have experience in marketing, but we have experience of marketing in a specific industry.
 We can meet you half-way.